All Episodes

 Looking back, Republicans concede that Clinton had their number.

-When after the shutdown was over, Clinton laid a trap that still makes them wince today, praising the dedication and commitment of federal workers, Clinton pointed to a man named Richard Dean, Social Security employee who was in the Mura Federal building in Oklahoma City when it was bombed on April 19th of 1995, escaping the rubble, Dean went back into the building and saved three lives.
+Clinton pointed to a man named Richard Dean, Social Security employee who was in the Mura Federal Building in Oklahoma City when it was bombed on April 19th, 1995.

 Clinton brought him to Washington to attend the speech.

-And when Clinton asked the audience to applaud Dean's service and heroism, lawmakers, including all the Republicans in the room, burst into an extended standing O. But Clinton had more to say.
+And when Clinton asked the audience to applaud Dean's service and heroism, lawmakers, including all the Republicans in the room, burst into an extended standing O.

-Richard Dean's story does it in there.
+He said, Richard Dean's story doesn't end there.

-He was forced out of his office when the government shut down.
+That last November, he was forced out of his office when the government shut down.

-The second time the government was shut down, he continued helping Social Security recipients.
+The second time the government was shut down, he continued helping Social Security recipients, but he was working without pay.

-I challenge all of you in this chamber, never, ever shut down the federal government again.
+I challenge all of you in this chamber: never ever shut down the federal government again.

 Democrats burst into applause.